Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Formalization of the Hopfield Network and Dense Associative Memory

-The classical Hopfield network requires only the energy calculation of the current state for updates (Equation \ref{Eqn:ClassicalHopfieldUpdate}), while the modern Hopfield network requires the calculation of the energy for the current state when neuron \(i\) is clamped on (value \(1\)) and clamped off (value \(-1\)).
-This is more computationally expensive but allows for updating when the interaction vertex is larger than \(2\) and the usual arguments for update convergence in the classical Hopfield network fail \citep{Hopfield1982, Hopfield1985}.
+The Hopfield network requires only the energy calculation of the current state for updates (Equation \ref{Eqn:ClassicalHopfieldUpdate}), while the Dense Associative Memory requires the calculation of the energy for the current state when neuron \(i\) is clamped on (value \(1\)) and clamped off (value \(-1\)).
+This is more computationally expensive but allows for updating when the interaction vertex is larger than \(2\) and the usual arguments for update convergence in the Hopfield network fail \citep{Hopfield1982, Hopfield1985}.

-Instead of a weight matrix, the modern Hopfield network uses a set of memory vectors, clamped to have values between \(-1\) and \(1\), but not necessarily corresponding to the learned states.
+Instead of a weight matrix, the Dense Associative Memory uses a set of memory vectors, clamped to have values between \(-1\) and \(1\), but not necessarily corresponding to the learned states.
 Instead, the learned states are used to update the memory vectors in a gradient descent.
-The loss function used in the gradient descent is strikingly similar to the update rule in Equation \ref{Eqn:ModernHopfieldUpdateOriginal}:
+The loss function used in the gradient descent is based on the update rule in Equation \ref{Eqn:ModernHopfieldUpdateOriginal}:

 Where \(a\) indexes over the learned states, and \(i\) indexes over the neurons.
-In essence, \(C_{a, i}\) is the prediction (bounded between \(-1\) and \(1\) by \(\tanh\)) of neuron \(i\) in state \(\zeta_a\), so taking \((\zeta_{a, i} - C_{a, i})\) gives an error term we can differentiate to achieve a gradient to optimize with.
+The predicted value of neuron \(i\) in state \(\xi_a\), \(C_{a, i}\), is bounded between \(-1\) and \(1\) by \(\tanh\) .
+Taking \((\xi_{a, i} - C_{a, i})\) gives an error term we can differentiate to obtain a gradient to optimize with.
 The new parameters \(m\) and \(\beta\) control the learning process.
-The error exponent \(m\) increases the weighting of larger errors, which can help training networks with larger interaction vertices \citep{KrotovHopfield2016, KrotovHopfield2018}; \(\beta\) scales the argument inside the \(\tanh\) function, allowing us to avoid the vanishing gradients of \(\tanh\) as the argument grows largely positive or largely negative.
-Krotov and Hopfield suggest \(\beta = \frac{1}{T^n}\), with hyperparameter \(T\) representing the network temperature.
+The error exponent \(m\) emphasizes of larger errors, which can help training networks with larger interaction vertices \citep{KrotovHopfield2016, KrotovHopfield2018}.
+The inverse temperature \(\beta\) scales the argument inside the \(\tanh\) function, allowing us to avoid the vanishing gradients of \(\tanh\) as the argument grows largely positive or largely negative.
+Krotov and Hopfield suggest \(\beta = \frac{1}{T^n}\).